Tim-2901/freya/concept.md

 is restarting bad anyways? <p>
 Do we utiliese DACs?
 YES for Light <p>
 Can we duplicate Modules with the same config since several modules will have same sensor/actuators? <p>
+Is it smart to do pressure as functional programming over the internetz since it need to work in realtime and if we have a lag shit is hitting the fan.(jk pump has overpressure turnoff)(auto turn off on dc?) <p>
+combine trigger and action or do it as two things <p>

+# Later

+Add support for displays <p>
+Add support for buttons, potentiometers... <p>